MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/link-pad-flow-portal.md

 ![build ui flow dialog](\media\link-pad-flow-portal\build-UI-flow-dialog.png)

 A message from the browser may appear, asking whether to allow flow.microsoft.com to open an application.
-Allow this action to continue to PAD.
+Allow this action to continue to Power Automate Desktop.

 ![browser open application](\media\link-pad-flow-portal\browser-open-application.png)

-PAD console creates the flow with the selected name and opens the flow designer to edit the new flow.
+The Power Automate Console creates the flow with the selected name and opens the flow designer to edit the new flow.

 ![flow designer blank](\media\link-pad-flow-portal\flow-designer-blank.png)

-Optionally, create Input/output variables to pass data back and forth from Power Automate to PAD.
+Optionally, create Input/output variables to pass data back and forth from Power Automate to Power Automate Desktop.
 In the Variables pane, select **+** to add an input or output variable.

 ![new input output var](\media\link-pad-flow-portal\new-input-output-var.png)